Cucumber Health Benefits: More Reasons to Eat Your Veggies!

 Although medical science hasn’t advanced to the point where care providers can recommend cucumbers to treat serious conditions, you might grab a cuke for one of these tried-and-true home remedies for minor problems:

 • Bad breath?
 Here’s a temporary fix for the dragon breath that results from overindulging in that garlicky-hummus dip: Press a slice of cucumber against the roof of your mouth with your tongue for about 30 seconds or chow down on a few cucumber spears.
-The phytochemicals will kill the bacteria in your mouth that causes bad breath.
+The phytochemicals will kill the bacteria in your mouth that can cause bad breath.

 • Stressed out?
 Cut up an entire cucumber and place the slices in a boiling pot of water.
-The steam will release phytochemicals and nutrients that have been shown to relax, sooth, and reduce stress.
+The steam will release phytochemicals and nutrients that have been shown to relax, soothe, and reduce stress.

-5 Home Remedies
+5 Home Remedies That Use Cucumbers

-1. Rub a slice of cucumber on taps, sinks or stainless steel to make them shine and remove tarnish.
+1. Rub a slice of cucumber on taps, sinks, or stainless steel to make them shine and remove tarnish.

 2. If your bathroom mirrors fog up after a shower, rub a cucumber slice along the mirror!
 It not only eliminates fog but also provides a soothing, spa-like fragrance.